 Yoga 4 Classrooms Supporting Research

 In the last decade significant progress has been made in the scientific investigation of yoga and mindfulness as supporting a whole child approach to development, learning and well-being, as well as classroom climate.
 This research base has created a sound framework for the theoretical and practical approaches at the core of Yoga 4 Classrooms®.

-Scientific Evidence for School-Based Yoga and Mindfulness Practices
+Scientific Evidence for School-Based Yoga, Meditation and Mindfulness Practices

 Research on school-based yoga and mindfulness suggests that these programs may have a number of positive effects on student health, behavior, and performance (Ferreira-Vorkapic et al., 2015; Serwacki & Cook-Cottone, 2012).
 The following list outlines some of the benefits of school-based yoga and meditation practices that address the whole child, thus maximizing the development of academic, social and emotional competence in addition to benefits for teachers and classroom climate:

 - Provides students with healthy ways to express, balance, and regulate their emotions and behavior (Bergen-Cico et al., 2015; Dariotis et al., 2016; Daly et al., 2015; Razza et al., 2013).